A nonamenable "factor" of a Euclidean space: Dyadic fiid partitions with some connected pieces

 \section{Dyadic fiid partitions with some connected pieces}

 If $\calp$ if some partition of a set $X$, denote by $\calp (x)$ the class of $x\in X$ in $\calp$.

 \begin{lemma} Let $T=(T,o)$ be an ergodic unimodular random tree with one end and degrees at most $d$.
-Then there exists a fiid nonempty subset $U\subset V(T)$ that induces a connected subgraph of $T$, and a fiid sequence $(\calq_n)$ of coarser and coarser partitions of $U$ such that any $x,y\in U$ is in the same class of $\calq_n$ if $n$ is large enough, and for every $x\in U$ there are infinitely many $n$ such that $T|_{\calq_n (x)}$ is connected and has $2^n$ elements. \end{lemma}
+Then there exists a fiid nonempty subset $U\subset V(T)$ that induces a connected subgraph of $T$, and a fiid sequence $(\calq_n)$ of coarser and coarser partitions of $U$ such that any $x,y\in U$ is in the same class of $\calq_n$ if $n$ is large enough, and for every $x\in U$ there are infinitely many $n$ such that $T|_{\calq_n (x)}$ is connected and has $2^n$ elements. \end{lemma} Let us emphasize that the real difficulty in the above lemma is the requirement that the restriction of $T$ to many of the dyadic parts be connected.
+Without the connectedness requirement, the lemma would easily follow from Section 4 of \cite{T}.